 I love sharing my travels with you, and it’s even better when you get to come along!
-I’m teaming up with Rick and Allison from Cruise Planners to host a private Tauck Tour of Yellowstone & Grand Teton National Parks and I’d love for you to join us!
-It’s going to be a small group only for my fans/friends (I don’t like the word fans haha!).
+I’m teaming up with Rick and Allison from Cruise Planners to host a Tauck Tour of Yellowstone & Grand Teton National Parks and I’d love for you to join us!
+It’s going to be a small group of mostly my fans/friends (I don’t like the word fans haha!).
+There will be some other travelers on the trip, but by the end of the week, I’m sure they will be our friends too!
 We’re going to explore National Parks and the Wild West, see incredible landscapes and wildlife, and go to a real working ranch!
 I can’t wait to see Old Faithful, the Black Hills of South Dakota, and the Bighorn Mountains.
 It’s going to be a week full of exploration, nature, and some relaxation mixed in, and I’m just so excited.
 Since it’s a small group, I’m also excited about the friendships and bonds that will be built and strengthened.
 I’m already counting down the days!

 The tour will take place from May 23, 2020 – May 30, 2020.

 There will be an optional pre-tour arrival date of May 22, 2020 and the hotel this night will be compliments of Cruise Planners ($380 value).